Verkeerd/recommendation_engine_sp/README.md

 ![](../../Documents/VP Projects/recommendation_database.png)

-I selected the data on basis of their potential usefulness; I.E. Do I think this data will help me make a decision on what products to recommend.
-I made this choice because with all the  data already available, I can test which logical frameworks are best without having to change the data-transfer between designs.
+I selected the data on basis of their potential usefulness; I.E. Do I think this data will help me make a decision on what products to recommend to users?
+I made this choice because, with all the  data already available, I can test which logical frameworks are best without having to change the data-transfer between designs.
 When a framework has been decided upon, a new data-selection will be made.

+The data is loaded into python from mongoDB, document by document to preserve memory.
+The documents are scanned for the data selection and is inserted into the sql database row by row.
+There are no commits in between the inserts, only one commit at the end.

+I chose the separate insert statements because it was the first way I thought of, but it is not very fast.
+I want to make one big insert statement and execute it in one go.
+However, this has not been implemented yet.

 # Logical Framework
 content filtering logical framework: